Ol' Man River: Robeson's alterations to song lyrics

 Gordon MacRae's version of the song, as performed on The Railroad Hour radio program (late 1940s or 1950s), changed the phrase "white man boss" to "big man boss".

 The Temptations, in their rendition on The Temptations in a Mellow Mood (1967), changed any references to the "white man boss" to "rich man boss", as well as "Here we all work while the white boys play" to "Here we all work while the rich boys play".

 In 1988, EMI/Angel Records issued a 3-CD set of the complete score of Show Boat, starring Frederica Von Stade, Jerry Hadley, Teresa Stratas, and Bruce Hubbard, conducted by John McGlinn.
 On this album, the original 1927 lyrics of Ol' Man River were heard for the first time on a high fidelity stereo recording.

 While Robeson's changes to the lyrics were mostly sung by himself, Leon and Eric Bibb together sang a changed version in their 2006 tribute album Praising Peace: A Tribute to Paul Robeson, and a clip exists of William Warfield singing the song with the changes that Robeson incorporated into it.

 Other versions

 Indian singer Bhupen Hazarika met Robeson in New York in the 1950s.
 His Assamese song "Bistirno Dupare" is influenced by "Ol' Man River", with the Brahmaputra replacing the Mississippi.
 Hazarika's song has in turn been translated into Bengali (with the same name) and Hindi (as "Ganga Behti Ho Kyu", about the Ganges).

 Judy Garland performed Ol' Man River on the premiere episode of her CBS musical television variety series The Judy Garland Show in 1963, lending her renowned contralto voice to perhaps the most notable interpretation of the song by a female artist.

-The Beach Boys recorded a version of Ol' Man River with "Old Folks at Home" as an instrumental intro during the recording sessions for their 1968 20/20 album, which didn't make the final cut.
+The Beach Boys recorded a version of Ol' Man River with "Old Folks at Home" as an instrumental intro during the recording sessions for their 1968 20/20 album, which did not make the final cut.

+Jim Croce recorded a version of the song for his album “You Don’t Mess Around with Jim” in 1972.